programmerraja/MyBlog/content/notes/2024/Kubernetes.md

 - Next **Kubelet** get notified for actually creating and managing the containers within Pods
 - Once **Kubelet** run the pod sucessfully it update the status on **etcd**.
 ### Probe
 1. **Liveness Probe** indicates if the container is operating.
 If so, no action is taken.
 If not, the kubelet kills and restarts the container.
+Liveness probes are used to tell kubernetes to restart a container.
+If the liveness probe fails, the application will restart.
+This can be used to catch issues such as a deadlock and make your application more available.
 2. **Readiness Probe** indicates whether the application running in the container is ready to accept requests.
 If so, Services matching the pod are allowed to send traffic to it.
 If not, the endpoints controller removes the pod from all matching Kubernetes Services.`Note:`**If you don't set the readiness probe, the kubelet assumes that the app is ready to receive traffic as soon as the container starts.
 If the container takes 2 minutes to start, all the requests to it will fail for those 2 minutes.**
 3. **Startup Probe** indicates whether the application running in the container has started.
 If so, other probes start functioning.
 If not, the kubelet kills and restarts the container.